 As far as insurance goes, if you rent, you country insurance will suffice also, but it would be worth it by taking the insurance offered by the rental.

 Just one thing to consider.
 I don't know how much luggage you and your mates will have, but you mentioned a 4x4 - look into getting a crossover SUV, not a full size.
-This will save you a lot of $$$. almost 6 years ago
+This will save you a lot of $$$. over 6 years ago